-Given that Councillors continue to perform their elected role during the election period, they will continue to receive all necessary information to fulfil their role under the Act.
+Given that Councillors continue to perform their roles during the election period, they will continue to receive all information necessary to fulfil their roles.

-Councillors who are candidates in the election will be treated the same as other candidates in relation to access to Council information.
-Councillors may continue to access Council information and public documents during the election period, but only as it is necessary for them to perform their current role and functions.
+Councillors may continue to access Council information and public documents during the election period but only as is necessary for them to perform their roles as Councillors.